nftchance/plug-types/README.md

 })
 ```

 With this simple addition to your configuration file you are ready to go.
-Generate the `Solidity` file and go focus on the mechanisms of your protocol.
+Generate the `Solidity` file with `bun emporium generate` and go focus on the core mechanisms of your protocol.

 ## Dangerous Usage